Mating type dynamics (together with Dave Rogers and George Constable)

 We studied the genomic patterns of sexually antagonistic selection and reviewed how tools from the field of local adaptation can be adapted to this context.
 Additionally, we provide best-practices for setting up experiments to obtain suitable data and for the theoretical analyses of these data.

-The search for sexually antagonistic genes: Practical insights from studies of local adaptation and statistical genomics (to appear in Evolution Letters)
+The search for sexually antagonistic genes: Practical insights from studies of local adaptation and statistical genomics, Evolution Letters (2020) (view online)